vivqu/vivqu.github.io/_posts/2022-02-04-nlp-existential-essay.md

 <br />
 ![nlp_new_years_resolutions](/assets/img/posts/nlp-existential-essay/new-years-resolutions.png)
 *Janelle Shane seeded GPT-3 with the bolded starter text.
-The rest is GPT-3's own weird output.*
+The rest is GPT-3's own weird output, it seems very focusd on broccoli and painting.*
 <br />